Abortion debate: Political debate

 There is abundant debate regarding the extent of abortion regulation by the government.
 Supporters of abortion rights may argue against the government regulation of abortions, and rather it be treated as routine medical practice.
 From a compromising perspective, both sides may support the permission of the government to prohibit elective abortions after the 20th week, viability, or the second trimester.
 Religion has also played a role in the debate.
 For example, some Christian denominations and groups generally oppose abortion, believing it more aligns with their interpretation of the Bible, and because of this may support the prohibition of some or all abortions, starting from conception.
 Those who oppose abortion rights may argue against the procedures and nature of abortion.
-The two sides of the political debate represent the contentious moral principles in the “sanctity of life” versus “the woman's right to choose.”
+The two sides of the political debate represent the contentious moral principles in the "sanctity of life" versus "the woman's right to choose."
 Abortion debates differ from other public health issues due to complex ethical and legal considerations.

 In popular culture, the American romantic drama dance film Dirty Dancing (1987) is seen by The Hollywood Reporter as "a clear and unapologetic argument for reproductive choice".

 Worldwide stances

 Countries that refuse abortions

-Abortion and contraception were completely banned in Romania from 1967-1989, due to Decree 770 under Romanian dictator Nicolae Ceaușescu.
+Abortion and contraception were completely banned in Romania from 1967 to 1989, due to Decree 770 under Romanian dictator Nicolae Ceaușescu.
 As a result, maternal mortality in Romania became the highest in Europe, and thousands of children ended up in orphanages raised in grievous conditions, leading to a rise in child mortality.

 As of 2016, six countries completely outlaw abortion: El Salvador, Malta, Vatican City, the Dominican Republic, Philippines, and Nicaragua.
 This prohibits a woman from having an abortion for any reason (underage, fetal impairment, rape/incest), even if it might mean saving her life.
 Penalties include jail time.
 For example, in El Salvador, abortions are punishable with up to 50 years in prison.